goodboyben/crosswordstudio/README.md

 ## 🚀 Quick Start
 1. Download the latest **`CrosswordStudio.zip`** from the Releases tab.
+2. Extract the contents of the `.zip` file (`CrosswordStudio.exe` and the `Puzzles` folder) to a local directory where you have full read/write permissions (`C:\CrosswordStudio` is recommended) to ensure the application runs correctly without requiring administrative privileges.
-2. Double-click to run.
-(A browser window will open automatically).
+3. Run `CrosswordStudio.exe`.
+A browser window will open automatically.

 > Note: The HTML can be accessed at https://goodboyben.github.io/crosswordstudio.
 Please be aware that while using the hosted page, the local auto-save will not function.
 This site is intended to be a preview and to allow for access on mobile devices.
 This is not the full, intended application.